MH 106 – Music and Culture

 Survey of music’s dynamic interface with culture and society, past and present, including music’s relationship to politics, race, religion, and identity.
 In this course, we will approach music as the study of a cultural product, as a human activity deeply enmeshed in social, political, economic, philosophical, religious, ecological, and individual contexts.
 We’ll ask what examining music can tell us about cultures and history, and what examining cultures and history can tell us about different musics.
 Ultimately, we’ll ask what it even means to talk about “music” or “culture” in the first place.

-Historical survey of music from 1750 to the present; 2nd sem.
+Historical survey of music from Antiquity through the Baroque; 1st sem.
 Required of all CFA and CAS music majors.
-Prereq MH 201/211.
 3/4cr

 MH 336/MH 436 –Musical Cultures of the World (Abe)

 This course offers both an introductory look at several selected regions/countries among the diverse musical cultures around the world.
 Through these musical practices, we will investigate the ways in which many of these styles are the product of long running intra/intercultural dialogues, struggles, and negotiation processes that continue to produce new hybrid forms.
 Over the course of the semester, students will gain an understanding of the myriad ways people use music to construct and individual and group identities, the diverse ways groups incorporate music into their lives, and how to understand music within a broader historical, political, and economic context.
 A variety of scholars and performing artists will be invited to give a workshop on music/dance and discuss their lives as musicians.
 3/4cr.
 No prereq.

 MH 561 A1- World Music Ensemble: Balinese Music (Heimarck)